 HCA AB 109 screeners are available on all screening sites at Santa Ana, Anaheim, Westminster, and Laguna Hills Probation to screen, assess, facilitate linkage, and coordinate services with probation officers and service providers.
 Currently, HCA has 2 AB 109 screeners for this reporting quarter.
-AB109 has 3 FTE AB109 screeners but 1 FTE is on leave and reporting to work on December 2024.
-AB109 program has 1 vacancy due to a resignation in March 2024.
+AB109 has 3 FTE AB109 screeners but 1 FTE is currently on leave until March 2025.
 The program continues to provide services in all service areas with rotating coverage among the 2 screeners in a weekly basis.
-To sustain full coverage, HCA is actively recruiting to fill the 1 position in order to maintain efficiency and productivity in the long run.
+To sustain full coverage, HCA is actively recruiting to fill the 1 position to maintain efficiency and productivity in the long run.
+In November, HCA offered a position to a potential candidate that is awaiting probationary security clearance.

-During this quarter, HCA AB109 team received 249 AB 109 referrals from Probation, completed 141 assessments and made 121 service referrals.
-Of the service referrals made, 6% were for residential substance use disorder (SUD) treatment, 54% for outpatient SUD treatment, 11% for clinically managed and social withdrawal management, 7% for recovery residences and short-term housing, 9% for outpatient mental health and bridge psychiatric services, 5% for narcotic treatment program, and 7% for Full-Service Partnership services.
-During this quarter, there were 97 service admissions.
-HCA AB109 team continues to work closely with probation officers to engage AB 109 clients in services and the effort of maintaining a stable staffing and opening all screening sites have enhanced service engagement and increased access points for clients.
+During this quarter, HCA AB109 team received 211 AB 109 referrals from Probation, completed 111 assessments and made 96 service referrals.
+Of the service referrals made, 7% were for residential substance use disorder (SUD) treatment, 58% for outpatient SUD treatment, 10% for clinically managed and social withdrawal management, 5% for recovery residences and short-term housing, 9% for outpatient mental health and bridge psychiatric services, 5% for narcotic treatment program, and 11% for Full-Service Partnership services.
+During this quarter, there were 70 service admissions.
+HCA AB109 team continues to work closely with probation officers to engage AB 109 clients and link them to services and a great effort has been made to fill gap services for AB109 clients returning to Orange County from prisons with probation and with CDCR.
+HCA is working on rotating duties despite being short staffed to ensure there is no interruption to service engagement.

-HCA AB109 Staff are working actively to look out for resources and linkage opportunities for the AB109 population.
-During this reporting period more residential programs are contracted for services and credentialing is pending for fill operation.
+HCA AB109 Staff are working actively engaging in cutting edge training and networking with community resources for linkage services in an effort to increase access points for clients.
+During this reporting period, more residential programs are contracted for services.

-\Note: The number of clients admitted to Residential treatment and Recovery Residence/Short Team Housing is higher than the number referred because of self -referrals and those that were later identified as AB109 after admission.
+Note: The number of clients admitted to Residential treatment and Recovery Residence/Short Team Housing is higher than the number referred because of self -referrals and those that were later identified as AB109 after admission.